Wowol/Ray-tracer/README.md

 #  Ray tracer in CUDA

 Concurrent programming project written in CUDA C/C++.
-The calculations are done on graphic card, so you need a graphics card that supports CUDA to run program.
+The calculations are done on graphics card, so you need a graphics card that supports CUDA to run program.

 ## Getting Started